jubarretog/Cryptography/README.md

 # Cryptography

-A recopilation of diferent cyphers and encodings
+A recopilation of different cyphers and encodings

 - One-Time-Pad
 - Playfair